-Libremax's Lippmann likes student loan debt, mortgage bonds
+LibreMax's Lippmann likes student loan debt, mortgage bonds

 Lippmann said going into 2014 he is “reasonably positive on housing, absent a substantial increase in interest rates,” although he does not see prices rising at the same pace as 2013.

-He also continues to like student loan debt and residential and commercial MBS, he said, but did not give further details on specific investments.
+He also continues to like student loan debt and residential mortgage-backed securities and commercial mortgage-backed securities (CMBS), he said, but did not give further details on specific investments.

 While Lippmann said he is “alert for signs of shoddy underwriting and aggressive underwriting,” which was rampant in the lead-up to the housing collapse, at the moment there was so little underwriting in the RMBS market that the only market with potential for such a problem was CMBS.